Newly Admitted Graduate Students

 Graduate Student Orientation Manual

 The Graduate Student Orientation Manual is available for newly admitted students on the Graduate College website.
 The Graduate Student Orientation Manual includes instructional information regarding navigating the MyFAU portal, as well as other helpful university information.
 Students also receive a hard copy of the orientation manual at the Graduate College orientation.
 To view the current Graduate Student Orientation Manual click here.
-Please note: The current orientation manual is the 2013 -2014 edition.
-The 2014-2015 orientation manual should be posted by July 12, 2014.
+Please note: The current orientation manual is the 2019-2020 edition.

 New Graduate Student Orientations

 The New Graduate Student Orientation dates are posted on the Graduate College website.
 Newly admitted students will start to receive email invitations to orientation approximately a month before the first orientation session.
-If your department/program has scheduled any program-specific orientations, please inform the Graduate College by emailing Charlene Hickson at firstname.lastname@example.org.
+If your department/program has scheduled any program-specific orientations, please inform the Graduate College by emailing firstname.lastname@example.org.

 Graduate Teaching Assistant Workshop